vaibhuujaiswal/Personalised_Resume_Builder/README.md

 (Configure required maven dependencies and indexing)

+Note: Run the local host 3000 on Firefox.
+Running on Google Chrome or Internet Explorer will give "Uncaught TypeError: Cannot read property 'value' of null" Error, but will still download the output file.

 ## Repository content

 1) *src* : Contains the Main React files including App.js, App.css, Index.js and Index.css